0nix/ggj21/twine/ending7.md

 Speak of the cueball-headed devil.

 "It's such a shame that we have to schedule these things so early in the morning."
-Lieutenant Oskar Sessler said with some exasperation before he closes in and whispers in your ear.
+Lieutenant Oskar Sessler says with some exasperation before he closes in and whispers in your ear.

 "I don't know what kind of bumbling moron in the Politburo said that the Army is the only agency authorized to administrate firing squads."
 He continues as he rubs his hands together.
 "If they really wanted to rut out corruption in this country, the fat jerk that came up with that rule would be the first one on my list."

 It's not every day you are casually informed of a plot to harm a duly elected representative.

-The Lieutenant cackles madly as he slaps your back.
-"I'm just joking Agent!
+The Lieutenant waits for a few moments before he starts to cackle, madly."I'm just joking Agent!
 C'mon, lighten up a little.
 You have to!"
-He says, boisterous in his gesticulation.
+He says, boisterous in his gesticulation as he slaps your back.

 Your face may have given yourself away.
-You cannot bring yourself to laugh, you have not really been given that option either.
+You cannot bring yourself to laugh, even when it was not particularly optional.

 "If we started to arrest men in the Politburo for being fat jerks there wouldn't be a single member left!"
 Sessler says with craggy chortles.